Find Local Contractors

 Suspended Acoustical Ceilings: Installation Tutorial for Sound Control or to Hide a Popcorn Ceiling

-Why use an Acoustical Ceiling?
+Why Install an Acoustical Ceiling?

 Let’s take a look at the tools and material needed to complete this project.
+Most big box stores (Home Depot, Lowes) carry what you need or can get it for you.

 • 16 oz. straight-claw hammer